wmcdonald404/wmcdonald404.github.io/_posts/2024-01-02-14-37-46-github-pages-simple-blog.md

 4. Check that the new post has been generated
     Verify that the new post is visible as a **Post** on your [Github page](https://wmcdonald404.github.io/github-pages/).

+    You can have a look at the [Github Actions](https://github.com/wmcdonald404/github-pages/actions) pipeline run which, if the build ran successfully, will have auto-generated your new page update.

     Navigate to [your new post](https://wmcdonald404.github.io/github-pages/2024/01/02/14-37-46-simple-pages-blog-post.html) to verify its publication.

 ## Further reading